 At this point, the top rear of panels will vary slightly off the string line.
 Adjust panel alignment by adding or subtracting gravel from underneath each counterfort until all panels align with string.
 If adding material under counterfort, make sure to tamp material tight.
-Height adjustment, if necessary, is con-
+Height adjustment, if necessary, is conducted in the same manner adding or subtracting